As you might already know, idioms are phrases that have their own special meanings.

 When used in the second way, “I’ll show myself out” is meant to be a joke.
 So you wouldn’t actually leave after saying it.

 – Because seven ate* nine.
 I’ll show myself out.

-*”Ate” is the past tense of the verb “to eat,” but is pronounced exactly the same as the number eight.
-This is a very bad/cheesy joke!
+*Note that “ate” is the past tense of the verb “to eat,” but it is pronounced exactly the same as the number eight.
+This is a very common, cheesy joke!

 This is another expression often used in the workplace.
 When someone is swamped, it means they have so much work to do that they don’t have time for anything else.
 Or at least that’s what they want you to think!